Psychology Department records

 Language of Materials

 The Department of Psychology, of George Washington University (GW), contributes to the mission of the Columbian College of Arts and Sciences (CCAS) at the George Washington University by offering both undergraduate and graduate degree programs.
-This collection consists of one box of faculty meeting minutes from 1925 to 2000.
+This collection consists of one box of faculty meeting minutes, one box of department files, and the Department of Psychological and Brain Sciences website.
+The collection dates range from 1925 to 2000.

-Organized in two series Faculty meeting minutes and Departmental files.
+Organized in three series Faculty meeting minutes, Departmental files, and Websites.
 2 boxes

 Materials acquired through transfers from the Psychology Department.